Merch Beta

 3 tsp

-A high proof (>57.5 ABV) dark/black rum, that may be specifically from one origin or a blend from many.
-The classic example is Lemon Hart 151, but more modern options include Hamilton 151 and Planteray OFTD (69%).
+A high proof (>57.5% ABV) dark/black rum, either single origin from Guyana or a multi-origin blend with a large Guyanese component.
+These rums add a rich, high-alcohol punch to tiki cocktails.
+The classic example is Lemon Hart 151, but more modern options include Hamilton 151 and Planteray OFTD (69% ABV).

 1 sprig